António Silva (footballer): 2022–23: First-team breakthrough and league title

-2023–Present: Dip in form and return to starting place
+2023–26: Dip in form and return to starting place

 In the 2023–24 season, Benfica endured a difficult start of the new campaign, after a 2–0 home loss to Red Bull Salzburg in a Champions League group stage match, where Silva was sent off for the first time in his career for a second bookable offense at the start first half for an handball, after Roko Šimić's shot touched his hand.
 His performances recovered later in the season with Silva being named the defender of the month for the months of October and November, but he was sent off for the second time in the Champions League, receiving a straight red card for a two-footed challenge on Nicolò Barella during a Inter Milan counter-attack in their 3–3 home draw on 29 November.
 The booking meant that Silva would miss Benfica's last group stage match away against Red Bull Salzburg, which they eventually won 3–1, qualifying to the UEFA Europa League knock-out round play-offs.

-Over the course of the 2023–24 campaign, Silva started and completed almost every minute for Benfica, as they were knocked out in the UEFA Europa League quarter-finals to Olympique de Marseille on penalties following a 2–2 draw on aggregate and finished as the league runners-up to crosstown rivals Sporting CP.
+Over the course of the 2023–24 campaign, Silva started and completed almost every minute for Benfica, as they were knocked out in the UEFA Europa League quarter-finals to Marseille on penalties following a 2–2 draw on aggregate and finished as the league runners-up to crosstown rivals Sporting CP.

 The following season, with the arrival of new manager Bruno Lage, Silva lost his place in Benfica's starting XI to Tomás Araújo, primarily due to tactical considerations by his manager, as Araújo's superior passing ability in building play from the back and speed, despite Silva remaining a strong option for his manager.
 However, towards the end of the season, he regained his place, after impressing in the 2025 FIFA Club World Cup.

+Bournemouth

+On 1 August 2026, Silva signed for Bournemouth in the Premier League in a deal reportedly worth up £26 million.